OmarBazaraa/Competitive-Programming/README.md

 - Pascal triangle
 - Check if an integer N is prime or not
 - Generate prime numbers using Sieve of Eratosthenes' algorithm
-- Generate prime divisors of integers from 1 to N
+- Generate prime divisors of all integers from 1 to N
 - Generate divisors of single integer N
-- Generate divisors of integers from 1 to N
+- Generate divisors of all integers from 1 to N
 - Matrix class

 ### Geomerty
 Will be added soon...

 ### Other Algorithms
-- Compute the length of the longest increasing subsequence (LIS)
+- Compute the length of the longest increasing sub-sequence (LIS)
 - Stress test code
 - Some other definitions